Explore Geology

 Activities Included

-“Stratigraphy”: Students will excavate artifacts and collect data from different time periods in Oklahoma’s past, and explore how the location of an artifact in the earth can help archaeologists understand if it was older or younger than other artifacts.
+“Stratigraphy”: Students will excavate artifacts and collect data from different time periods in Oklahoma’s past, then explore how the location of an artifact in the earth can help archaeologists understand if it was older or younger than other artifacts.

-“Pottery Reconstruction”: Students will reconstruct a broken ceramic pot and collecting data about its design and texture.
+“Pottery Reconstruction”: Students will reconstruct a broken ceramic pot and collect data about its design and texture.
 After identifying the pottery type, students will identify the Oklahoma culture that created it.

-“Trashcan Archaeology”: Students will discover what archaeologists can learn about people in the past by studying their trash.
+“Trash Can Archaeology”: Students will discover what archaeologists can learn about people in the past by studying their trash.
 Through studying the contents of modern trash cans, students will become detectives as they try to reconstruct the timeline of the people using the trashcan, the importance of the objects and what trash can tell us about our daily lives.